MariaOlshanetska/NLP-CCiL-RussianDM/README.md

 ## How It Works

-main.py script under construction to try the model
+main.py script (to try the model) is currently under construction :(

 ## 🤗 Hugging Face
 Find the fine-tuned model in https://huggingface.co/MariaOls/RussianDMrecognizer